Mycena acicula

 Mycena acicula, commonly known as the orange bonnet, or the coral spring Mycena, is a species of fungus in the family Mycenaceae.

-It is found in Asia, the Caribbean, North America and Europe.
-The fruit bodies, or mushrooms, of the fungus grow on dead twigs and other woody debris of forest floors, especially along streams and other wet places.
-They have small orange-red caps, up to 1 cm in diameter, held by slender yellowish stems up to 6 cm long.
+The mushrooms have small orange-red caps, up to 1 cm in diameter, held by slender yellowish stems up to 6 cm long.
 The gills are pale yellow with a whitish edge.
 Several other Mycena species look similar, but may be distinguished by differences in size and/or microscopic characteristics.

-M. acicula is considered inedible because of its small size.
+The fungus grows on dead twigs and other woody debris of forest floors, especially along streams and other wet places.
+It is found in Eurasia, North America, and the Caribbean.
+It considered inedible because of its small size.

 Taxonomy

 First named Agaricus acicula by the German scientist Jacob Christian Schäffer in 1774, the species was also referred to as Agaricus miniatus by another German, naturalist August Batsch.
 It was given its current name in 1871 by Paul Kummer.
 Rolf Singer transferred the species to the genera Hemimycena and Marasmiellus, but the binomials resulting from these transfers are now considered synonyms.
 The fungus is classified in the section Aciculae of the genus Mycena.

 The specific epithet acicula is derived from the Latin word meaning "small needle".
 The mushroom is commonly known as the "orange bonnet", or the "coral spring Mycena".